Peninsula Family Service helps end the cycle of poverty for 10,000 Bay Area residents each year.

 - Our Older Adults Program meets the needs of the growing population of aging Americans.
 In 15 years, the number of U.S. adults age 65+ will more than double, accounting for nearly 20% of our total population by 2030.
 Peninsula Family Service supports healthy aging by keeping older adults connected to the community and the resources they need to live healthy, fulfilling lives.

 Our commitment to ending the cycle of poverty requires more than a one-time handout.
-We create extended relationships with our neighbors in need, producing lasting solutions by utilizing a hand-up approach where participants develop the skills and habits to help become self-sufficient.
+We create extended relationships within our community, producing lasting solutions by utilizing a hand-up approach where participants develop the skills and habits to become self-sufficient.

 We can’t do it alone though.
 Big impacts require big collaborations, and we serve more than 10,000 people each year by partnering with federal, state, local, and non-profit agencies.
 We combine those partnerships with generous donors and dedicated auxiliaries, garnering results that are nothing short of life-changing.